K-12 and Adult

 Ontario Technical Table – Interim Funding Approach (OTTIFA)

-There are some challenges with the IFA as the GSN was designed to allocate funding to school boards not individual schools and provincial comparability standards are inadequate to achieve substantive equality and improved outcomes for our learners.
+While education transformation was a step in the direct of provincial comparability for First Nations education, it is not perfect.
+There are some challenges with the IFA as the Core Ed (formally called the GSN) was designed to allocate funding to school boards not individual schools and provincial comparability standards are inadequate to achieve substantive equality and improved outcomes for our learners.
 However, it enables a starting point to inform discussions with respect to what specific enhancements and adaptations are required to address the unique context and specific needs of First Nations schools and students.

 To support this process, COO Resolution 51-18 mandates the Ontario Technical Table on the Interim Funding Approach (OTTIFA) to examine the components of the IFA and provide recommendations for enhancements and adaptations to better meet the needs of First Nation learners, schools and communities.
 OTTIFA is a bilateral commitment to collaborative work between First Nations in Ontario and Indigenous Services Canada (ISC).